fleetdm/fleet/handbook/business-operations/README.md

 We configure our Zoom meetings to let participants join before the host starts the meeting.
 We do this to make sure meetings start on time, even if the host isn't there.

 ### Key reviews
 Every release cycle, each department leader prepares a [key review deck](https://about.gitlab.com/handbook/key-review/#purpose) and presents it to the CEO.
-In this deck, the department will highlight KPI metrics and progress of OKRs.
+In this deck, the department will highlight KPI metrics (numbers measuring everyday excellence) and progress of timebound goals for a particular quarter (OKRs).
 The information for creating this deck is located in the ["🌈 Fleet" Google drive](https://drive.google.com/drive/folders/1lizTSi7YotG_zA7zJeHuOXTg_KF1Ji8k) using ["How to create key review"](https://docs.google.com/document/d/1PDwJL0HiCz-KbEGZMfldAYX_aLk5OVAU1MMSgMYYF2A/edit?usp=sharing)(internal doc).

 ## Spending company money